5 Reasons to Adopt a Knowledge Management Strategy

 4. Ensure awareness and achievement of objectives

-You go to work, you complete your daily tasks, you go home – but how does each thing you do relate to your organisation's objectives overall?
+You go to work, you complete your daily tasks, and you go home – but how does each thing you do relate to your organisation's objectives overall?

-If you or your subordinates don't know the answer to this question, it can be problematic to say the least.
+If you or your subordinates don't know the answer to this question, it can be problematic, to say the least.
 Employees who are unaware of their organisation's aims are unable to complete work with them in mind, unlikely to make appropriate long-term plans, and may even become disengaged as a result.

 The good news is that with a strategic approach to knowledge management, employees know what is expected of them in relation to what is going on at their organisation and can better meet their targets.
 What’s more, an inclusive approach to knowledge makes for a more engaged workforce, again leading to enhanced individual and organisational performance – and who doesn’t want that?